The Industrial Relations Commission of New South Wales may hear and determine appeals against decisions relating to the

-The Notice of Appeal must be lodged in the Registry at Level 1, 47 Bridge Street, Sydney.
+The Notice of Appeal must be lodged in the Registry at Level 10, 10-14 Smith Street, Parramatta.
 It may be lodged personally or by post or fax.

 The Registry hours are 9.00am to 4.00pm, Monday to Friday, inclusive.
 Remember that the Registry closes for business at 4.00pm.
 If you post your notice allow time for it to reach the Registry before the deadline.
 If you fax your notice it must be received before 12 midnight on the closing date.

 The telephone number for the Registry is (02) 8688 3516 and the fax number is (02) 8688 3541 or (02) 8688 3542.

 When the Notice of Appeal is filed at the Industrial Registry, applicants will be given a date, time and location for conciliation.

 Most cases will be listed for conciliation 3 weeks after filing.

 At the time of fixing the date for Conciliation the Registrar shall also require the parties to provide a written case which is to be lodged and served no later than one week prior to the date fixed for the Conciliation.

 Conciliation is an important first step in resolving a disciplinary appeal.
 The purpose of conciliation is to try and resolve an appeal by agreement without proceeding to a full hearing.
 A disciplinary appeal may not proceed to hearing unless all reasonable attempts to settle it by conciliation have been made.
 Conciliation is conducted by a Member of the Commission.